Minna Sundberg: Career

 In March 2021, Sundberg released a short comic called Lovely People, about bunnies living in a social credit system, and revealed that she had converted to Christianity.
-On March 28, 2022, the last page of Stand Still, Stay Silent was released, ending the webcomic.
-On October 31, 2022, she published A Meandering Line, a short comic detailing her conversion to Christianity.
+On 28 March 2022 the last page of Stand Still, Stay Silent was released, ending the webcomic.
+On 31 October 2022 she published A Meandering Line, a short comic detailing her conversion to Christianity and beginning on 13 January 2023 Journey Upstream which she calls an overtly Christian comic, about a traveling group of animals.

 Religion

 In A Meandering Line, Sundberg writes that she is a Calvinist and was interested in monergistic churches (such as Reformed Baptist, Presbyterian and Lutheran) shortly after her conversion to Christianity.
 She ended up joining a Reformed Baptist church in Finland.